python-microscopy/python-microscopy/doc/ConfiguringPYMEAcquire.rst

 CCD Pixel Size
 --------------

 PYME stores it's pixel sizes in a two step process - first there is a named list of pixel size settings, and then an index to the setting that is currently active.
 This is to facilitate the easy changing of cameras / objectives etc. To set the pixel size you thus have to create a new setting, and then make that active.

+This can be done by selecting **Controls > Camera > Set Pixel Size** from the menu.

-This is done by executing the following commands in the console:
+Alternatively one can execute the following commands in the console:
 ::

   scope.AddVoxelSizeSetting(name, x_size, y_size)